Exhibited at In Lieu Gallery in Los Angeles 2017

 one hanging by a chain anchored by cement and eggshells,

-and another leaning against the wall floating a top a cement island.
+and another leaning against the wall floating a top an island.